docQodly/docs/docs/studio/roles/roles-privileges-example.md

 ## Configuring public access

 By default in new Qodly applications, the public access is **disabled**.
 The public access is the access granted for public users (like **X**) without any role.
-However, by default, public users have the [*Guest* privilege](./datastorePermissions.md#introducing-the-guest-privilege).

 1. [Activate the Public access explicitely](../../cloud/resourceMonitoring.md#3-public-url-development-environment-only) in the console.

 2. Allow the *guest* privilege to read the appointments.

 <img src={require('./img/example-guest.png').default} style={{borderRadius: '6px', width:'70%'}} />

-A a consequence, the *guest* privilege is always present in any role for Qodly app registered users.
+## The final picture

+By default, **all users, including public users** have the [*Guest* privilege](./datastorePermissions.md#introducing-the-guest-privilege).
+By simply allowing the *guest* privilege to read appointments, we allow all users, registered and not registered, to read the appointments.

-Here is a complete overview of the roles and privileges:
+Here is a complete overview of the roles and privileges for our HealthCare application:

 <img src={require('./img/example-full.png').default} style={{borderRadius: '6px', width:'70%'}} />